 Chain verification should arguably be performed using the signing time rather than the current time.
 However, since the signing time is supplied by the signer it cannot be trusted without additional evidence (such as a trusted timestamp).

-PKCS7_verify() returns one for a successful verification and zero if an error occurs.
+PKCS7_verify() returns 1 for a successful verification and 0 if an error occurs.

 PKCS7_get0_signers() returns all signers or NULL if an error occurred.

-The trusted certificate store is not searched for the signers certificate, this is primarily due to the inadequacies of the current X509_STORE functionality.
+The trusted certificate store is not searched for the signer's certificates.
+This is primarily due to the inadequacies of the current X509_STORE functionality.

 Licensed under the OpenSSL license (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.